osintbuddy/osintbuddy/frontend/src/routes/docs/overview.md

 description: "Fetch data from different sources and return the results as visual entities that you can explore step-by-step.
 OSINTBuddy, the open source link analysis solution."
 ---

 OSINTBuddy provides a range of tools for performing OSINT research.
-One of the key features of OSINTBuddy is its plugin system which allows researchers to easily add or modify Python plugins _(also referred to as "entities")_ to suit their specific needs, or they can choose from any community-developed entities.
+One of the key features of OSINTBuddy is its plugin system which allows researchers to easily add or modify Python plugins _(also referred to as "entities")_ to suit their specific needs.
 This system provides a flexible and customizable approach to data gathering and analysis, making it an open-source alternative to popular proprietary tools such as Maltego.
+Please note that OSINTBuddy is currently experimental software.
+We do not recommend using the project for anything serious.

 {% quick-links %}